tanvir55257/Automatic-OTA-Updates-ESP32/README.md

 # Automatic-OTA-Updates-ESP32
-Recently, I received a request to make it easy for ME to update the firmware on MY ESP32.
-So, I thought about it and created a cool system.
-Now, when MY ESP32 turns on, it checks if there's a newer version of the software on the server.
+My senior Mohammad Ashrafuzzaman vai wanted an effortless way for ME to update the firmware on our ESP32 devices.
+I took on the challenge and crafted a cool system.
+When any ESP32 under my care turns on, it checks if there's a newer version of the software on the server.
 If there is, it updates itself and then gets back to work.
 No stress, no fuss!
 🧙 # What I Needed:
 To make this magic happen, I wanted to compare the times when files were made on the server.
 But guess what?
 I couldn't find a ready-made solution!
 So, I crafted a little tool in PHP to do the job.